JuliaEditorSupport/julia-vim/README.md

 ## Changing syntax highlighting depending on the Julia version

-The pluign supports syntax highlighting different versions of Julia.
+The plugin supports syntax highlighting different versions of Julia.
 By default, the highlighting scheme assumes the latest stable release of Julia (currently, version 1.0; the plugin does not differentiate between 0.7 and 1.0), but the previous one and the latest version under development are also supported.
 You can set a global default in your `.vimrc`, e.g. if you follow Julia's master you can use: